 This result says that $\{e_1,\ldots,e_n\}$ forms a Minkowski-reduced basis in its lattice $L[e_1,\ldots,e_n]$ if for the above finite number of inequalities $Q(u)\geq Q(e_i)$ hold with the vectors permitted by the table.
-Contrary, if we find a vector $u$ permitted by the table for which the reverse inequality hold the basis is not reduced by Minkowski.
-In general to find algorithmically a shortest vector (minimum vector) in a lattice is a hard task so to find a Minkowski-reduced basis in a lattice is not easy, too.
-First Beyer, Roof and Williamson in \cite{beyer(1971)}, and Beyer in \cite{beyer(1972)}) did an algorithm for determination of a Minkowski-reduced basis.
+Conversely, if we find a vector $u$ that is allowed by the table and with which the inverse inequality is satisfied, the base under consideration is not Minkowski-reduced; the lattice vector $u$ is a better choice for the reduction than that which is an element of the base.
+Finding an algorithm for a minimum vector in a lattice is hard, so finding a Minkowski-reduced basis in a lattice is also not easy.
+First, Beyer, Roof and Williamson in \cite{beyer(1971)}, and Beyer in \cite{beyer(1972)}) did an algorithm for the determination of a Minkowski-reduced basis.
 In practice, this algorithm is used only $n\leq 6$.
-The Minkowski reduction theory can be extended to integral $n\times m$ matrices with respect to the module $\mathcal{M}$ which is the module over the integers generated by the columns of the given $n\times m$ matrix $A$.
-Zassenhaus and Ford indicated that the number of operations needed to reduce the matrix decreases sharply if $m$ fixed and $n$ tends to infinity.
-This fact was established by Donaldson in \cite{donaldson} using probability method.
-In his paper by the assumption that we need to check only finite number of inequalities to identify a reduced matrix, was given a sketch of an algorithm as follows: Let $Q$ be the quadratic form corresponding to the given basis $\{l_1\ldots,l_n\}$.
-We test all the finitely many inequalities.
-If all are satisfied, we are done.
-If contrary for a row $s_1,\ldots,s_n$ in the table we have $Q(l_k) > Q(s_1l_1+\ldots +s_n)$, we may apply an unimodular transformation to replace $l_k$ by $s_1l_1 + \ldots + s_nl_n$ and leave $l_1, . . . , l_{k-1}$ fixed (that this is possible follows from the fact that $\mathrm{g.c.d}(s_k, \ldots, s_n) = 1$.
-Eventually, all the inequalities must be satisfied, and the matrix will be Minkowski reduced.

-A little bit later Afflerbach and Groethe presented a new algorithm which is more practicable for greater dimensions and requires less computation time (see in \cite{afflerbach(1985)}).
-The algorithm presented in their paper was used to determine Minkowski-reduced lattice bases of pseudo-random number generators up to dimension 20.
-We suggest for the interested reader the paper of Agrell, Eriksson, Vardy and Zeger (see \cite{agrell(2002)}) to a good review on the algorithmically point of view of the closest lattice point and reduced bases problems.
+The Minkowski reduction theory can be extended to integral $n\times m$ matrices concerning the module $\mathcal{M}$, which is the module over the integers generated by the columns of the given $n\times m$ matrix $A$.
+Zassenhaus and Ford indicated that the number of operations needed to reduce the matrix decreases for fixed $m$ if $n$ tends to infinity.
+Donaldson established this fact in \cite{donaldson} using the probability method.
+A little bit later, Afflerbach and Groethe presented a new algorithm which is more practicable for higher dimensions and requires less computation time (see in \cite{afflerbach(1985)}).
+The algorithm presented in their paper is usable to determine Minkowski-reduced lattice bases of pseudo-random number generators up to dimension 20.
+We suggest for the interested reader the paper of Agrell, Eriksson, Vardy and Zeger (see \cite{agrell(2002)}) to a good review of the closest lattice point and reduced bases problems.